Klaytus00/DataSciencePortfolio/README.md

 Projects

-**A project aimed at determining whether sales price are influenced more by property size and/or location.**
+**1. A project aimed at determining whether sales price are influenced more by property size and/or location.**

 -Discovering which state has the most expensive real estate market.